bakhshipoor/USBDevices/README.md

 ### This Library have two examples of usage of this library.

 1. `USBDevicesDemo` a very simple `WPF` example to view properties of devices.
-2. `CopyFilesToFlash` a simple `WPF` `MVVM` example to work with sorage interface.
+2. `CopyFilesToFlash` a simple `WPF` `MVVM` example to work with storage interface.
 This example copy batch of files to usb flash disk automatically.
 This examples not prepared to publish just for undrestanding how to work.

 ![USBDevicesDemo-1](https://github.com/bakhshipoor/USBDevices/assets/2270529/0b873117-bf46-4962-bb34-6ecd9cfd1d1d)